SQLite-DNA/SqliteDna/README.md

 ### Features

-You can use int, long, double, string, string?, DateTime, Guid, byte[], byte[]? types for your function parameters and return value.
+You can use bool, int, long, double, string, string?, DateTime, Guid, byte[], byte[]? types for your function parameters and return value.
 They will be automatically converted to corresponding SQLite types.

 DateTime can be constructed from ISO-8601, Julian day, and unix timestamp formats.
 Returned DateTime is converted to an SQLite string.